 The probationary doctoral candidate will supply all members of the Comprehensive Examination Committee with the final, non-annotated syllabi/bibliographies to be justified no less than fourteen days before the comprehensive examination.

-Probationary doctoral candidates should indicate their preferences regarding the composition of the Comprehensive Examination Committee by mid-November [cf. Appendices: A3].
+Probationary doctoral candidates should indicate their preferences regarding the composition of the Comprehensive Examination Committee by the end of the Winter term.

-4.2.2.2 Final topical field surveys format
+4.1.2.2 Final topical field surveys format

 The surveys can either take the format of